- Talent Pool vs Talent Pipeline

 Align with your hiring managers early and often to ensure that you’re on the same page about what a strong candidate looks like.
-Here are some ways to increase the quality of your communication and get on the same page.
+This is one of the best ways to source candidates.

 Don’t stop at the kickoff meeting.
 Keep in constant contact with your hiring manager throughout the recruitment process to check on the quality and quantity of candidates, and fine-tune your search with their feedback.